jdthorpe/nginx-for-developers/readme.md

 ### Proxying a remote backend API

-If you open the `nginx-dev-server-remote-api.conf` file, you'll notice two changes from the local-api config file.
+In the `nginx-dev-server-remote-api.conf` file, there are two changes from the local-api config file.
 First, I've replaced the `location /api {..}` block with a literal reference to the remote server, and I've removed the `upstream api` block as follows: